 [Accession 2009.20 (67), donated by Denzil Devos for scanning]

 As timber stocks became depleted, the economic base for the town’s industries was eroded to the point where it was no longer viable for the Rathbun Company to continue its operations.
 The early twentieth century saw a period of gradual decline in the town’s industrial concerns.
-The Rathbun Company surrendered its charter in 1923 and the population of the town fell from 3,500 in 1924 to 1,300 ten years later.
+The Rathbun Company surrendered its charter in 1923 and the population of the town fell as people left to find work elsewhere.

 Other industries arrived during and following the end of the Rathbun era including The Dominion Match Company (which was later sold to the E.B.
-Eddy Co.); Redi Heat Electrical Appliance Co.; Deseronto Electronics Ltd.; Ideal Venders and Canada Optical.
+Eddy Co.); Redi Heat Electrical Appliance Co.; Deseronto Electronics Ltd.; Ideal Vendors and Canada Optical.
 The Clapperton Glass factory manufactured cut-glass items in Deseronto between 1916 and 1931.
 Ellwood Metcalfe established his first canning factory at the age of 24 and the firm was a major employer in the town for many years, both before and after the Second World War.
 The photo below shows some of the employees of the firm in a picture taken on August 18, 1938.
-One of the largest current employers in the town is Bridgeline Ropes.
-Many of the other business in Deseronto are focused on the town’s tourist industry, as it now aspires to be the “summer resort” that The Lumber World writer envisioned in its industrial heyday.
+Many of the businesses in Deseronto today are focused on the town’s tourist industry, as it now aspires to be the “summer resort” that The Lumber World writer envisioned in its industrial heyday.